 The PCB undergoes DFM(design for manufacturability) check before the actual PCBA process even starts.
 The DFM check cross-checks the final PCB structure with the initial blueprint of the design.
 This check identifies any missing links or potentially redundant and problematic features in the final PCB design.

 If PCB doesn’t undergo this check, the PCBA process can create trouble in properly mounting the components on the board and maintaining a flawless electrical connection between them.
 DFM checks not only reduce the cost of the manufacturing process but also ensure the overall functionality of the PCB.

 PCBA production process comes with the following steps.

-Before adding components on the board, a solder paste is added to the areas where components rest on the finished PCB.
-The solder paste comes with greyish tiny balls of metals, also called solder.
-The solder paste is mixed with the flux that turns to a chemical composition that must be added in the right amounts in the right areas on the board.
+Before adding components on the board, a solder paste is added to the areas, where components rest on the finished PCB.
+The solder paste comes with greyish tiny balls of metals and is mixed with the flux that turns to a chemical composition and should be added in the right amount & in the right areas of the board.